Our-City/OurCity/docs/sprint-2/sprint2.md

   * Further, ensuring all API paths to follow a common practice allows preventing potential mixups when working with API calls from the frontend.
 * Mann
   * Implemented Media attachment endpoints with AWS S3 integration.
+    * In order to reduce latency when it comes to user experience we decided to integrate AWS S3 service for handling media uploads for faster content delivery and retrieval.
+    * Unit tests for Media endpoints.
+    * Implemented pagination for delivery of posts and comments to not overload the server with long fetch requests.
 * Nathan
   * Worked on frontend UI and components and created frontend testing.
     * Views: Home page and post detail page